 A study of the various clinical, administrative, and specialty service applications used in healthcare organization are emphasized.
-This course applies information systems development concepts and merging healthcare information systems applications will also be explored.
+This course applies information systems development concepts and interprets the systems development life cycle.
+Existing and emerging healthcare information systems applications will also be explored.